-If there’s one thing that Nissan has got absolutely spot-on with the Magnite, it's the styling.
+If there’s one thing that Nissan has nailed completely in the Magnite, it’s the styling.
 As a compact SUV, the Magnite has all the right elements – it’s sharp, butch, and has great proportions.
 The bi-projector LED headlamps, LED indicators, L-shaped DRLs and LED foglamps, flowery looking 16-inch alloy wheels, and dual-tone paint scheme give it a very modern and aggressive stance.
-The grille does look like it’s been picked from Datsun’s parts bin, but then it does make the car look more muscular.
-In the sub-4m space, I feel that the Magnite is probably one of the most masculine looking SUVs, and this will attract a lot of buyers, for sure.
+The grille does look as if it has been picked from Datsun’s parts bin, but then, it makes the car look more muscular.
+In the sub-4m space, I think that the Magnite is probably one of the most masculine and beefy looking SUVs, and consequently, it’s likely to attract buyers like a Magnite . . .
+I mean, magnet.

 While the exterior is quite impressive, the interior doesn’t bowl you over in the same manner.
 The doors feel feather-light, and the overall plastic quality isn’t the best.
 There are a lot of hard plastics all around, and the panel gaps are inconsistent.
-The dashboard’s design is well executed though, and it doesn’t look cluttered.
-There are a few bits that remind you of the Triber’s cabin – the 8.0-inch touchscreen, rotary controllers for aircon, start-stop button, and other bits are pretty identical to the Triber’s.
-However, it does get a lot more features – there’s a 360-degree camera, cruise control, and a tyre pressure monitoring system, as well as optional wireless Apple Car Play and Android Auto and wireless phone charger.
-The touchscreen is crisp and quite intuitive.
-Plus, the wireless Android Auto/Car Play makes life even easier.
-The 7-inch all-digital instrument cluster is colourful and quite funky, but its graphics will remind of you gaming consoles from a decade ago.
-The standard safety kit in the Magnite includes dual-airbags and ABS with EBD, while the Turbo versions also get traction control system.
+The dashboard’s design is well executed though and doesn’t look cluttered.
+There are a few bits that remind you of the Renault Triber’s cabin, like the 8.0-inch touchscreen, rotary controllers for aircon, start-stop button, and a few other pieces.

-The front seats are supportive, and all the controls are within your easy reach.
-The space at the back is even better, and the headroom is quite impressive.
-Plus, with a non-existent transmission hump on the floor, three people can sit comfortably.
-The Magnite scores high in terms of practicality and storage space, too – there are a lot of storage areas in the cabin, and at 336 litres, the boot space is quite decent.
+When it comes to the seating, the front seats are nicely contoured and are quite supportive.
+All the controls are within your easy reach, and the interior ergonomics are spot on.
+The space at the back is even better, with impressive headroom.
+Plus, with a non-existent transmission hump on the floor, three people can sit comfortably on the rear bench.
+The Magnite scores high in terms of practicality and storage space too – there are a lot of storage areas in the cabin, and at 336 litres, the boot space is quite decent.

 The Magnite is offered in two petrol engine options – both are 1.0-litre three-cylinder units.
 But one is naturally aspirated, which is the same as the Triber’s unit, and the other is turbocharged, which is all new.
 We drove the Turbo version, which is available with a 5-speed manual and a CVT transmission.

-As a product or a compact-SUV, the Magnite covers all the bases rather sincerely.
+As a compact-SUV, the Magnite covers all the bases rather sincerely.
 It’s a great looker.
-The engine & transmission options make it an effortless drive.
+The engine and transmission options make it an effortless drive.
 It’s packed to the brim with features, and it’s decent to drive.
-Sure, the build quality has room for improvement, and the general fit-and-finish is nowhere near the Koreans, or even our homegrown products.
-But then, Nissan is going to make up for this by launching it at an aggressive price – we’ve been told that it’s going to be priced between Rs 5.5 lakh and Rs 9.5 lakh (ex-showroom).
-Now, that changes everything because that’s a lot of a car for very little money.
-And it will definitely make the Magnite an irresistible proposition not only for the compact-SUV buyers but also for customers looking for premium hatchbacks.
+Sure, the build quality has room for improvement, and the general fit-and-finish is nowhere near the Koreans or even our homegrown products.
+But then, Nissan has made up for that by pricing it aggressively – the Magnite range kicks off at just ₹4.99 lakh and goes up to ₹9.35 lakh.
+That’s phenomenal pricing, no matter how you look at it!

 - Nissan Magnite